demisto/content/Integrations/AutofocusV2/README.md

 | 2578 | 2020-01-01 21:28:20 | 46640.MSIEXEC_Web_Install | MSIEXEC_Web_Install |

-### 10. Get the reputation for an IP address
+### Get the reputation for an IP address
 ---
-Checks the reputation of an IP address in AutoFocus.
+Returns the reputation of an IP address.

 ##### Base Command